 This is happening to websites 24/7/365, even little event websites like the one in the activity log.

-The boogeyman is here, they are knocking, and it takes a village to keep the everyone safe.
-If we all do our part hackers won’t stop hacking but they may move on down the road to an easier target.
+The boogeyman is here; they are knocking, and it takes a village to keep everyone safe.
+Hackers won’t stop hacking if we all do our part, but they may move on down the road to an easier target.